SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.es.md

   {{< / code-panel >}}
   {{< code-panel language="javascript" >}}
 // Todavía no tenemos una muestra de código en JavaScript - ayúdanos y genera un PR (pull request)
   {{< / code-panel >}}
+  {{< code-panel language="kotlin" >}}
+// The exists() method from UnicornConfirmationPage will take the Sparkles
+// object--a specification of the attributes you want to see, and compare
+// them with the fields on the page.
+//CHECK Boris
+assertTrue("Sparkles should have been created, with all attributes intact", unicornConfirmationPage.exists(sparkles))
+  {{< / code-panel >}}
 {{< / code-tab >}}